adelapie/irma_integration/README.md

 irma_integration
 ================

-These classes are required for supporting the key binding use case of Idemix n the IRMA card
+These classes are required for supporting the key binding use case of Idemix in the IRMA card